 A city home provides a young family carefree space to cook, entertain, and explore the local art & food scene.

-These are my favorite addition to any project.
-A window seat provides an intimate connection to the exterior while expanding usable space within the interior space.
+These are our favorite addition to any project.
+A window seat provides an intimate connection to the exterior while expanding usable space within the interiors.

-An under used section this master closet was converted into a home office, easily sealed off from the rest of the house.
-An adjustable desk compliments the custom cabinets, which hide printer, scanner and shredder.
-There is still plenty of closet space left for our clients.
+An underused section of this master closet was converted into a home office, easily sealed off from the rest of the house.
+An adjustable desk compliments the custom cabinets, which hide a printer, scanner, and shredder leaving plenty of closet space for our clients.

 About the Project

-In a sky-high condominium overlooking the San Francisco Museum of Modern Art, a neutral color palette mixed with blond and dark-gray oaks, creates a relaxed canvas upon which is dabbed the client’s favorite colors – blue and purple.
-Scandinavian and Italian modern furnishing are mixed, along with exquisite artworks, to create a luxe, cosmopolitan feel that is refreshing light and relaxed.
+In a sky-high condominium overlooking the San Francisco Museum of Modern Art, a neutral color palette mixed with blond and dark-gray oaks creates a relaxed canvas upon which the client’s favorite colors – blue and purple – can shine.
+Scandinavian and Italian modern furnishing are mixed, along with exquisite artworks, to create a luxe, cosmopolitan feel that is refreshing, light, and relaxed.

-The original request was to furnish the apartment quickly, while converting a 2-bedroom condo into a 3-bedroom home.
-Furnishings were selected to be adaptable, wine resistant and kid friendly.
-Soft textural rugs enhance bare feet living, window seats expand livable space providing places for reading, games and to lounge when entertaining.
-This turbo charged project took a mere 3 months to complete.
+The original request was to furnish the apartment quickly while converting a 2-bedroom condo into a 3-bedroom home.
+Our team selected furnishings that were adaptable, wine-resistant, and kid-friendly.
+Soft textural rugs enhance bare feet living, and window seats expand livable space to provide places for reading, games, and lounging when entertaining.
+This turbocharged project took a mere three months to complete.

-A year later, after the apartment experience water damage, we had a chance to reimagine home to fit current needs.
-Our boldest move was to add a home office in underused transitional space, adding a movable wall to isolate the room from the rest of the home for late night zoom calls with Europe and Asia.
+A year later, after the apartment experienced water damage, we had a chance to reimagine the home to fit our clients’ current needs.
+Our boldest move was to add a home office in an underused transitional space, adding a movable wall to isolate the room from the rest of the home for late-night Zoom calls with Europe and Asia.
 We renovated the kitchen, adding new hardwood floors and additional lighting.

 Interior architecture and furniture design: Bjorn Design